jad-tab/jad-tab.github.io/_posts/2021-01-10-Pneumonia.md

 ### Visualizing some layer activations

 I would like to end this article by visualizing the activation of some convolutional layers of the network to see what it has learned.

-This is the activation of the first and third channels of the first convolutional layer for an xray I selected:
+These are the activations of the first and third channels of the first convolutional layer for an xray I selected:

 ![alt]({{ site.url }}{{ site.baseurl }}/figures2/cnnk1.JPG)

 This channel appears to encode the general thoracic cavity shape.

 ![alt]({{ site.url }}{{ site.baseurl }}/figures2/cnnk3.JPG)

 This channel appears to encode the heart's outlines.